Timothy J. Scarlett

 - Ceramic Petrology, Neutron Activation Analysis

 - Scarlett, Timothy James and Samuel Sweitz.
-(2011).
+(2012).
 Constructing new knowledge in Industrial Archaeology.
-In Harold Mytum (ed.), Archaeological Field Schools: Constructing Knowledge and Experience.
+In Harold Mytum (ed.), Global Perspectives on Archaeological Field Schools.
 Springer Verlag, New York, pp. 119-145.
 Read More

 - Bowen, Patrick K., Helen J. Ranck, Timothy J. Scarlett, and Jaroslaw W. Drelich.
 (2011).
 Rehydration/Rehydroxylation Kinetics of Reheated XIX-Century Davenport (Utah) Ceramic.
 Journal of the American Ceramic Society 94(8):258-2591.
 Read More